 emsdk install tot emsdk activate tot

-You can use these emsdk-provided binaries with a checkout of the core Emscripten repository, simply by calling
+You can use these emsdk-provided binaries with a git checkout of the Emscripten

 If you do want to contribute to LLVM or Binaryen, or to test modifications to them, you can build them from source.

 Aside from the Emscripten repo, the other codebases of interest are LLVM and Binaryen, which Emscripten invokes, and have their own repos.

 Patches should be submitted as pull requests in the normal way on GitHub.

 When submitting patches, please: